pgillet/spark-article/output/01-spark-on-k8s.md

 This naming and labeling is consistent with the Spark operator.
 As a result, Spark applications can be treated and filtered in the same way, whether they are launched with the Spark operator or with spark-submit. :thumbsup:

+Now that we've defined all of our Kubernetes resources for spark-submit, we're going to get our hands on some Python code to orchestrate all of this.
+See you in the third and final article in this series.